Google Play Promotional Content (LiveOps): Best Practices

 Promotional content (LiveOps) on Google Play is in-app content, major updates, or limited-time events in your app/game that you can showcase to users across Google Play to boost user engagement, stimulate sales, and reduce player churn.

-Promotional content can appear on the Games tab, Events tab, store listing page, or in search results.
+Promotional content, that can appear in the Games tab, Events tab, store listing page, or in search results, is a feature still in beta and only available to selected developers.
 The feature allows approved developers to promote different in-app events, embed a deep link within the event, and receive a boost in visibility across the Play Store from both new and returning users.

 Google Play promotional content and iOS in-app events share a lot of similarities in terms of the ability to reach new users, re-engage current users, and promote new app content across both stores without an app update.
 Both promotional content and in-app events help developers:

-- Increase your search visibility.
-Like in-app events, promotional content can also appear in the search results on Google Play.
-However, we do not yet know whether the keywords on promotional content can be indexed by the store.
+- Increase search visibility; like in-app events, promotional content can also appear in the search results on Google Play

 With these similarities, there are still some key technical differences between promotional content and in-app events when it comes to metadata, creatives, and event details: